Blue-green algae

 - Have you ingested water containing blue-green algae?
 If so, you may experience symptoms such as fever, nausea, abdominal cramps, diarrhea, and vomiting.

-- If you have any complaints, always consult your doctor.
+- If you have any symptoms, always see your doctor.
 Do not allow your pets to swim in or drink from the water.
-We therefore advise you to only swim at official swimming locations.
-The water in these swimming lakes is regularly checked for bacteria such as blue-green algae.
+We advise you to only swim at official swimming spots.
+The water in these swimming spots is checked regularly for bacteria such as blue-green algae.

 - Before you go swimming, check zwemwater.nl.